When is the right time to file for bankruptcy? There are times when people struggle to make money and can’t make ends meet.

 The general rule for credit card limit is to use just below thirty percent of your total credit limit.
 If you’re using the exact limit or even exceeding the limit, it could lower your credit score, and not being able to pay off your debts can mean problems in the future for your personal finance.

 #6).
-You avoid talking about your debts to your spouse
+You avoid talking about your debts

-If you don’t talk to your partner about money—because you’re afraid it may cause a rift between you two, then this is a sign of a financial problem—one that needs to be dealt with right away.
+If you don’t talk to your partner about money — because you’re afraid it may cause a rift between you two, then this is a sign of a financial problem — one that needs to be dealt with right away.

 Choosing to avoid the issue can only make the problem worse as time goes by.
 Better be transparent about your money troubles to your spouse, and file for bankruptcy as soon as you can.